 Service Charge Accounting

-On the whole the RICS Code compliance metrics included within SCOR (the Service Charge Operating Report) for Offices and Retail have shown marginal improvements year on year.
-There is, however, with a worrying trend over the last two editions showing the better adopters are improving, but those seemingly unconcerned with the guidelines are falling further behind.
+On the whole the RICS Code compliance metrics included within SCOR (the Service Charge Operating Report) across Office and Retail sectors have shown marginal improvements year on year.
+There remains more to be done.

-Whether you are a landlord, managing agent or occupier, Bellrock Group can help ensure that your service charges are managed in the best way possible.
+Whether you are a tenant, landlord or managing agent or occupier, Bellrock Group can help ensure that your service charges are managed in the best way possible.